Das Archiv der ZZF Master Classes seit 2014 finden Sie hier.

-ZZF Master Class Digital Humanities
+ZZF Master Class on GDR History

 Place: Humboldtraum (Leibniz-Institut für Zeithistorische Forschung, Am Neuen Markt 1, 14467 Potsdam)